c128lib/Reference/InstructionSet.md

 + add 1 cycle if page boundary crossed

-ADC results are dependant on the setting of the <A href="#DFLAG">decimal flag</A>.
+ADC results are dependant on the setting of the <a href="#DFLAG">decimal flag</a>.
 In decimal mode, addition is carried out on the assumption that the values involved are packed BCD (Binary Coded Decimal).

 There is no way to add without carry.

-<A name=AND></A>
+<a name=AND></a>

 ## AND (bitwise AND with accumulator)
 Affects Flags: N Z